kubedb/docs/docs/guides/postgres/concepts/postgres.md

 - [Monitor PostgreSQL with builtin Prometheus](/docs/guides/postgres/monitoring/using-builtin-prometheus.md)
 - [Monitor PostgreSQL with Prometheus operator](/docs/guides/postgres/monitoring/using-prometheus-operator.md)

-### spec.configSecret
+### spec.configuration
+`spec.configuration` is an optional field that specifies custom configuration for Postgres cluster.
+It has the following fields:

-`spec.configSecret` is an optional field that allows users to provide custom configuration for PostgreSQL.
-This field accepts a [`VolumeSource`](https://github.com/kubernetes/api/blob/release-1.11/core/v1/types.go#L47).
-You can use any Kubernetes supported volume source such as `configMap`, `secret`, `azureDisk` etc. To learn more about how to use a custom configuration file see [here](/docs/guides/postgres/configuration/using-config-file.md).
+- `configuration.inline` is an optional field that allows you to provide custom configuration directly in the Postgres object.
+  - ```yaml
+      spec:
+        configuration:
+          inline:
+            user.conf: |
+              max_connections=135     // you can provide multiple configurations like this shared_buffers=256MB
+    ```
+- `configuration.secretName` is an optional field that specifies the name of the secret that holds custom configuration files for Postgres cluster.

 ### spec.podTemplate